terramate-io/terramate/docs/config.md

 In order to do so Terramate works with configuration files named **terramate.tm.hcl**.
-These files can be found on any directory of a Terramate project, but some configurations will be defined only once for an entire project, while others provide merge strategies, while others control only behavior specific for stacks.
+These files can be found on any directory of a Terramate project, but some configurations will be defined only once for an entire project, while others provide merge/overriding strategies, while others control only behavior specific for stacks.

-Given that it is important to define the different kinds of configurations and their respective behavior.
-First lets define some concepts:
+Here is defined the different kinds of configurations and how you can learn more about them.

 # Concepts